PasqualePipiciello/PNEUMONIA-DETECTION-USING-SVM-WITH-RBF-KERNEL/README.md

 ## DATASET

-The dataset is composed of 1430 chest x-ray images taken from Kaggle website .
+The dataset is composed of 5573 chest x-ray images taken from Kaggle website .
 80 % of the dataset is used as training set while the remaining 20 % is used as training set.
 Differnt image preprocessing methods are applied and evaluated.

 ## HOW TO RUN
 In order to run the files , changing paths inside the code is needed.
-The code part consists of only one file named svm_pneumonia_detection.py
+The code part consists of only one file named pneumonia_detection_using_nonlinear_svm.py
 ## RESULTS
-The SVM model is able to correctly classifies almost 93% of the examples in the test set.
+The SVM model is able to correctly classifies almost 94% of the examples in the test set (cv 5 cross validation).
 Overall performance are :
-- Accuracy : 0.93;
+- Accuracy : 0.94;
-- Precision : 0.91;
+- Precision : 0.95;
-- Recall :  0.8;
+- Recall :  0.96;
-- F-1 score  : 0.85.
+- F-1 score  : 0.96.
-Similar results are achieved preforming creoss validation on the entire daatset with cv = 10.
 ## Authors

 - [@PasqualePipiciello](https://github.com/PasqualePipiciello)